 In October 2018, the Company granted 105,398 non-qualified stock options ("NQOs") under the 2012 Equity Incentive Plan to an existing Class B unit holder.
 The fair value of the NQOs has been derived using the Black-Scholes method with the following assumptions: Strike price of \$13.97, Risk Free rate of 2.94% (5-year treasury rate), expiration of 5 years and volatility of 32.7%.
 Additionally, the calculation of the compensation expense assumes a forfeiture rate of 1.0%, based on historical experience.
-These NQOs will vest and become exercisable into of Class B units of SLP.
+These NQOs will vest and become exercisable into Class B units of SLP.
 One third of the NQOs will vest and become exercisable on each of the first, second and third anniversaries of the grant date.
 These NQOs were exercised in September 2023.
 A total of 22,070 Class B shares were issued and 83,328 shares were surrendered and are again available to be granted under the 2012 Equity Incentive Plan.

 In May 2019, the Company granted 60,742 NQOs under the 2012 Equity Incentive Plan to an existing Class B unit holder.
-The fair value of the NQOs has been derived using the Black-Scholes method with the following assumptions: Strike price of \$14.54, Risk

-Free rate of 2.32% (5-year treasury rate), expiration of 5 years and volatility of 34.2%.
+The fair value of the NQOs has been derived using the Black-Scholes method with the following assumptions: Strike price of \$14.54, Risk Free rate of 2.32% (5-year treasury rate), expiration of 5 years and volatility of 34.2%.
 Additionally, the calculation of the compensation expense assumes a forfeiture rate of 1.0%, based on historical experience.
-These NQOs will vest and become exercisable into of Class B units of SLP.
+These NQOs will vest and become exercisable into Class B units of SLP.
 One third of the NQOs will vest and become exercisable on each of the first, second and third anniversaries of the grant date.
+These NQOs were exercised in April 2024.
+A total of 456 Class B shares were issued and 60,286 shares were surrendered and are again available to be granted under the 2012 Equity Incentive Plan.